zhang-lucy/QuantumKatas/SimpleCardGame/README.md

 This is a simple two-player card game that illustrates the functionality of basic single and two-qubit quantum gates.
 After playing this game, one will have developed a foundation for building quantum circuits and an interest in learning about more complex gates and quantum algorithms.

+To play the game, follow the instructions [here](https://docs.microsoft.com/en-us/quantum/quickstarts/install-jupyter) to create and activate a conda environment with the packages required to develop in Q#.

+Then, run all the code cells in `SimpleCardGamePython.ipynb`.

 ## Rules:

 - Both players begin with 50 points